DLuCJ/Demo/README.md

 Version 1.0 (December 13, 2015)

-Note: there is one effect that doesn't work.
+Note: there is one effect that doesn't work, which relies on conversion of audio fft data to a 2D texture like in Shadertoy.
 It's probably because I don't know what I'm doing when it comes to GLSL textures.
-However, based on my email to IQ, it seems like I have the right general idea.
+However, based on my email to IQ (co-author of Shadertoy), it seems like I have the right general idea.

 *****